Aishainuwa600dataanalyst/merl-mch-dashboard/README.md

 3. Run `sql/03_league_table_and_exceptions.sql` for the facility league table and the exception list with streak lengths.
 4. Run `sql/04_data_quality_checks.sql` for the five data quality checks.
-5. Connect Tableau (or Excel) to the resulting views and follow `docs/TABLEAU_GUIDE.md` to rebuild the four dashboard sheets.

-The CSV files in `data/` are already the finished output, so you can also connect Tableau or Excel directly to them without installing anything.

 ### How the simulated dataset was built